erinlouise11/MatrixCalculator-console/README.md

 # MatrixCalculator-console

-COnsole based version of a matrix calculator.
+Console based version of a matrix calculator.
 It does addition, subtraction and multiplication operations.

 ## Running the application